tearust/tea-docs/Whitepaper_v2/_Layer-2_Consensus_Story.md

 A hospital coordinator sounds like a fancy title, but their job is low-paid grunt work with very little capabilities for them to perform.
 With that said, they perform a very important function for maintaining the proper order of the patient’s cards.

-A coordinator’s job focuses on both the mutable area of each conveyor belt (in this example, index cards stay in the mutable area for 10 minutes) and the immutable area afterwards which is off limits to the nurses (patient cards stay here for 5 minutes).
+A coordinator’s job focuses on both the mutable area of each conveyor belt (in this example, index cards stay in the mutable area for 10 minutes) and the immutable area afterwards which is off limits to the nurses (patient cards move along in this area for 5 minutes).
 The immutable area of the conveyor belt is an area where nurses can no longer make changes to the order of the patient index cards.

 There’s only one job for the hospital coordinator to perform:

 -   The coordinator constantly checks each conveyor belt in both the immutable and mutable areas.
--   If the coordinator notices there is an index card missing from one of the conveyor belts, they can print it out on the spot (using a handheld printer) and add it to that conveyor belt.
+-   If the coordinator notices there is an index card missing from one of the conveyor belts, they can print it out on the spot (using a handheld printer) and add it to that conveyor belt at the same position.
--   The coordinator can only add, it can’t take away any cards.
+-   The coordinator can only add, it can’t re-order or take away cards.